 To cut back on the risk, maintaining a rainbow diet—eating lots of colorful fruits packed with polyphenols—can help athletes naturally reduce inflammation and aid recovery, says Nieman.

-But of course, runners rely on over-the counter medicines to treat more than just running related and have a killer workout on tap.
-Or your.
+But of course, runners rely on over-the counter medicines to treat more than just running related aches and pains.
 So, here’s how to safely take drugstore meds to treat your aches and woes.

 Ibuprofen (Advil, Motrin)

-The Pain: You twisted your ankle on a run, Acts as an analgesic but is not an.
+The Pain: You twisted your ankle on a run, RW+ Membership Benefits.

 The Good: Relieves swelling and aches by blocking an enzyme that creates inflammation in the body.